Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles: Introduction

-Being inspired by these facts, we have demonstrated an in-silico study on collective motion of self-propelled particles (SPPs) each of which has intrinsic chirality.
-In this study, we consider SPPs with intrinsic polarity where the SPP move on a two-dimensional substrate.
-The SPP interacts with each other through isotropic core repulsion and bi-directional alignment.
-Two types of torque, self-propelled torque (ST) and interaction torque (IT) (See Fig. \ref{graph:fig1} and Sect. \ref{Model} below for the detail), are applied to the particles as left-right (LR) asymmetric motility due to two-dimensionality.
-We have investigated the emergence of patterns by tuning the strength of ST and IT without manipulating their alignment interactions.
-We found that, a transition from homogeneous bi-polar to mono-polar clustering phases is obtained only through such LR asymmetry.
+Here, we have demonstrated a systematic {\it in-silico} study on collective motion of self-propelled particles (SPPs) each of which has an intrinsic chirality of the both types as mentioned above; namely, chirality in self-propulsion and interaction.
+We consider SPPs with intrinsic polarity where the SPPs move on a two-dimensional substrate.
+The SPPs interact with each other through isotropic core repulsion and bi-directional alignment.
+We chose such bi-directional alignment to avoid the emergence of mono-polar phase purely by the alignment interaction, which is the case for MTs in a gliding assay.
+Two types of torque, self-propelled torque (ST) and collision-induced torque (CT) (See Fig. \ref{graph:fig1} and below for more details), are applied to the particles as left-right (LR) asymmetric motility due to two-dimensionality.
+We have investigated the emergence of patterns by tuning the strength of ST and CT without manipulating their alignment interactions.
+We found that when the CT is introduced, transition from bidirectional orientation to mono-polar flocking takes place although the alignment interaction is bi-directional.
+The emergence of mono-polar flocking mediated by chirality was reported in Ref. \cite{Moore2021SM}, where the authors investigated a mixture of two types of filaments having opposite chirality.
+On the contrary, the results presented in this article predict another mechanism to account for the chirality-induced mono-polar flocking, according to which such a combination of two types of filaments is unnecessary.

-This preprint is organized as follows: Section \ref{Model} is devoted to explaining the numerical model and methods which we used for this study.
-In Sect. \ref{Results}, we demonstrate typical dynamics of this system induced by the above-mentioned two types of torque, ST and IT, and provide the phase diagram over ST and IT, which is followed by more detailed analyses.
-We summarize this study in Sect. \ref{Conclusion}.
+Before moving on, we recall the robust features experimentally observed in the collective motion of chiral MTs driven by kinesins, presented in Ref. \cite{AfrozeInoue2021}.
+Chirality in the MT structure was introduced by polymerizing tubulins with a certain nucleotide, GMPCPP.
+The GMPCPP-MTs are found to align upon collision and eventually form mono-polar flocks.
+Notably, these flocks rotate dominantly in the CCW direction \cite{AfrozeInoue2021}.
+In addition, when the MT-density is increased, mean curvature in a trajectory is also increased.
+These observations imply a correlation between the collision-induced torque and mono-polar flocking, which has motivated us to build up the simulation setting in this study.